Skip to content

 The Mistakes Most People Make

 One of the most common patterns is treating a windfall like a salary — spending it gradually without any structure, until one day it is simply gone.
 Another overlooked issue is the emotional weight that often comes with an inheritance.
 Grief, guilt, and family pressure can cloud judgement in ways that are hard to anticipate.
 Many people find it genuinely helpful to separate the emotional process from the financial one.
-It can help to write down your priorities before touching a single penny.
-What actually matters to you long-term?
-That question is worth sitting with.
+Writing down your priorities before touching a single penny can clarify what actually matters to you long-term.

 A Simple Framework to Start With

 One approach is to divide the windfall into clear buckets — debt, security, growth, and enjoyment.
 This planner walks through that exact process.
-There is no single right answer, but having a structure makes the decisions feel far less overwhelming.
+The allocation varies by circumstance, but having a structure makes the decisions feel far less overwhelming.
 Think of this tool as a starting point for a conversation, whether that is with yourself, a trusted person in your life, or a qualified financial adviser.

 Run it with sensible defaults

-Using windfall / inheritance amount of 25,000, high-interest debt to pay off of 5,000, emergency fund target of 6,000, to long-term invest of 60, the calculation works out to 8,400.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+Using windfall / inheritance amount of 25,000, high-interest debt to pay off of 5,000, emergency fund target of 6,000, and % to long-term invest of 60, the calculation produces 8,400.00.
+The defaults serve as a starting point, not a recommendation.

 The levers in this calculation

-The inputs — Windfall / Inheritance Amount, High-Interest Debt to Pay Off, Emergency Fund Target, and % to Long-Term Invest — do not pull with equal force.
+The inputs — Windfall / Inheritance Amount, High-Interest Debt to Pay Off, Emergency Fund Target, and % to Long-Term Invest — do not move the result with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works